MuresanIA/Todo-App-Full-Stack-Angular/README.md

 - Connecting Spring - Boot restful API with JPA and Hibernate.

-To test the application click on the following link:
+### Todo - App is deployed on Heroku:
 https://todo-app7.herokuapp.com/

-To login to the application use the following username and password:
+To login use the following credentials:

 username: alex
 password: alex1